mlongano/react-race-condition-demo/README.md

-### Race Conditions in React Data Fetching: With vs. Without Proper Cleanup
+# Race Conditions in React Data Fetching: With vs. Without Proper Cleanup

+**NB Docs and the code was genrated by an LLM**

 I'll create a textual diagram that illustrates the difference between handling race conditions with and without proper cleanup in a React component.
 This example will show what happens when a user profile component rapidly switches between different user IDs.